SOCAIT/Entangle/privacy-policy.md

 ## Security

 The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.
-We also devoted to always be align with the current state-of-the-art Security measures in order to acieve strong secuirty
+We also devoted to always be aligned with the current state-of-the-art Security measures in order to acieve strong secuirty

 ## Changes To This Privacy Policy